mini-software/MiniExcel/docs/README.md

 - [New] Support SaveAs Stream

 ### 0.0.3-beta
-- [New] Support Query dynamic and IEnumrable lazy loading to avoid OOM
+- [New] Support Query dynamic and IEnumrable Deferred Execution to avoid OOM
 - [New] MiniExcelHelper.Create value type change to ICollection
 - [New] Encode XML Value `&apos; &quot; &gt; &lt; &amp;`
 - [New] Check Multiple Sheet Index Order